Find out about the VAT place of supply rules if your business sells digital services to private consumers.

 How to determine the place of supply and taxation

-The rules for supplies of digital services to non-business consumers is a specific rule.
-You should check:
+For supplies of cross-border digital services to non-business consumers you should check:

-- whether it’s a digital service because if it is not the general place of supply of services rules will apply
+- whether it’s a digital service – if it is not, the general place of supply of services rules will apply

 Defining digital services